-Residents of the Heights are known for being generous with their candy and festive with their Halloween decor, making this neighborhood a favorite stop for the kids, while parents love the walkability of the streets and friendliness of the homeowners.
+Residents of The Heights are known for being generous with their candy and festive with their Halloween decor, making this neighborhood a favorite stop for the kids, while parents love the walkability of the streets and friendliness of the homeowners.

-RELATED: Where to Find Pumpkin Patches Around Houston
+RELATED: Top Pumpkin Patches Near Houston

 Halloween Trick-or-Treat at CityCentre